Skip to content

 Example of logo grid that needs work

 Without a consistent size and amount of spacing around each logo some of them get lost while others really stand out.
+Which ones do you notice more than others?

 Less obvious example of logo grid that needs work